HIS115 American History Survey (2)

 HIS491 Advanced Seminar: American History (4)

 Reading and research in American history using both historiographic and primary sources.
-Offered fall term.
-Topics include Postwar Presidents, 1945–1974 and Post-Watergate Presidents, 1974–2000.
-Check with instructor.
+Topics include Colonial American, Postwar Presidents, 1945–1974 and Post-Watergate Presidents, 1974–2000.
 Designated as repeatable with different topic.

 HIS492 Colloquium in Historiography (4)